 On Wednesday, health officials seized grapeseed oil from both companies during inspections of their factories in central Taiwan.

-Prosecutors discovered that in addition to buying grapeseed oil from Vidoria, Fwusow had also purchased oil from Taiwan’s Uni-President Enterprise Corp.
+Prosecutors discovered that in addition to buying grapeseed oil from Vidoria, Fwusow had also purchased oil from Taiwan’s Uni-President Enterprises Corp.

 Uni-President released a statement yesterday saying that it has not sold grapeseed oil from Spain to Fwusow for the past two years, adding that it stopped marketing that type of oil in December 2011 and has not imported any since.